Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 4. Enter a name for the attribute group in the *Name* field.

 5. Enter a key for the attribute group in the *Key* field.
+The number of characters is limited to 190.

 6. Click the [SAVE] button.
   The attribute group has been created.
 The *Add element* window is closed.
 The new attribute group is displayed in the attribute group column.